Tuesday, 19 May 2026

 I have worked in almost all formats of media.
 My longest innings have been with the newspaper, electronic media and then the digital media.
 Working the media also means you have to work in shifts, which keep rotating every week or fortnight.
 The shifts never give you the chance to settle down in personal life.
 Working in shifts also means following a strict regimen so that the body clock doesn’t lose its momentum.
 Otherwise, your health gets adversely affected in longer duration.
 Joel Saab was a perfect example of this.
 He was never sleepy in the night shifts, never said he was tired, never lost focus and never showed loss of energy while working.
 All this, because he was a disciplinarian.
 While working late nights, some of us would often go out for parathas, for which ITO is famous.
 The parathas were in addition to the dinner that we used to order from the office canteen.
 I had another habit too.
 The moment I reached office for the night shift I would order omlette-slice when the tea was served for everyone.
 Joel Saab didn’t say anything in the beginning.
 One day he intervened and said satirically, didn’t I have lunch that day?
 I said, no sir, I had heartful of lunch followed by a two-hour sleep.
 “Then why this omlette-slice every day and parathas around midnight after dinner?”
 I said I felt hungry and feel greedy too.
 He advised me to exercise control because when you are in the media, the shift system is going to stay with you for the rest of your career.
 If you are not doing physical exercises or similar activities regularly, you will fall ill sooner or later.
 Today, I realise what he said was the experience of life.
 His food plan never changed as long as I worked with him during the nights.
 During the day, he will never eat outside stuff.
 Joel Saab maintained very good health and had a fantastic, impressive personality.
 He was always smiling and always looked fresh.
 All this became possible only because his way of life was simple but consistent.
 Today I realise how important and how difficult it is to maintain consistency.
 It is like ‘tapasya (meditation) and one who achieves it never fails.
 So was Joel Saab.
 He never failed in his duties, in his work, in his routine, in his responsibilities and in all other activities of life.
 He was successful, he was a true journalist and on top of it, he was a great human being.

 The respect for someone doesn’t come simply because the person is your senior or elder or enjoys a higher position in the relationship.
-Respect comes when you build relations, feel for someone from the core of the heart, stand like a rock, show your support and work to bring you convenience or well-being.
+Respect comes when you build relations, feel for someone from the core of your heart, stand like a rock, show your support and work to bring you convenience or well-being.
 I saw all these qualities in Joel Saab, much akin to my father.
 This is why I have the highest regard for my father, and him, whom I respected like a godfather.
-That is the second opinion.
+This is why my relations didn't end after I left PATRIOT, or he retired from there later.
+The bonding that evolved in a few years lasted our lifetime.
+We would talk on the phone, exchange greetings, and occasionally meet as well.

 Wednesday, 4 February 2026